ceph/ceph/doc/mgr/nfs.rst

 ``<bucket_name>`` is the name of the bucket that will be exported.

+``<user_id>`` is optional, and specifies which RGW user will be used for read and write operations to the bucket.
+If it is not specified, the user who owns the bucket will be used.

 .. note:: Currently, if multi-site RGW is enabled, Ceph can only export RGW buckets in the default realm.

 ``<client_addr>`` is the list of client address for which these export